Check Your Credit Reports

 Find Someone to Co-Sign the Loan

-A co-signer can be a sticky issue – as that person will be responsible for the loan if you can’t make payments to maintain their good credit.
-But, if you’re desperately in need of a vehicle, can make payments and a friend or family member is willing to co-sign for you, this is a great way to save a significant amount of money in interest.
+A co-signer can be a sticky issue – as that person will be responsible for the loan if you can’t make payments.
+But, if you’re desperately in need of a vehicle and a family member is willing to co-sign for you, this could be a great way to potentially receive approval for the loan.

 Before you buy a vehicle, it’s often a good idea to get pre-approved at a financial institution like Truliant.
 The lender will examine your expenses, income and your credit report to determine if and for how much you qualify.
 With this option, you will know exactly what you can afford to purchase and what the terms will be before you shop for your new car.